-Any student suspected of having unlawfully possessed, used, sold, or otherwise furnished, or been under the influence of any controlled substance, as defined in Section 11007 of the Health and Safety Code, alcoholic beverage, or intoxicant of any kind will be removed from the school activity and the Marysville Police Department will be contacted.
+Any student suspected of having unlawfully possessed, used, sold, or otherwise furnished, or been under the influence of any controlled substance, as defined in Section 11007 of the Health and Safety Code, alcoholic beverage, or intoxicant of any kind will be removed from the school activity, their parent/guardian called and the Marysville Police Department may be contacted.
 Students will be subject to school discipline in accordance to MHS school discipline guidelines.